 Welcome to Living Prairie Museum

-Prior to European settlement, tall grass prairie covered one million square kilometres in central North America, stretching from Texas to southern Manitoba.
-Today, tall grass prairie is all but gone.
-In Manitoba only 1/20th of 1% of the original tall grass prairie remains.
+Prior to European settlement, tall grass prairie covered more than 1 million square kilometers in central North America, stretching from Texas to southern Manitoba.
+Today, this habitat is all but gone - only 1 percent of the original tall grass prairie remains.
 The Living Prairie Museum is one of the few remaining fragments of this once vast ecosystem.

-July - August - open daily from 10:00 a.m. to 5:00 p.m.
+August – Saturdays & Sundays, 10:00 a.m. to 5:00 p.m.

-September - open Sundays only from 10:00 a.m. to 5:00 p.m.
+September – Sundays, 10:00 a.m. to 5:00 p.m.

 The Interpretive Centre is located at: